erlef/website/priv/posts/marketing/20241121_getting-to-know-us-kiko-fernandez-reyes.md

 #### What motivated you to join the Erlang Ecosystems Foundation, and what role do you see the foundation playing in the community's future?

 I always wanted to contribute to a non-profit organization.
-During my Master's studies, I collaborated with a non-profit organization called “[Doctors Without Borders](https://www.msf.org/spain "Doctors Without Borders")”.
+During my Master's studies, I collaborated with a non-profit organization called [Doctors Without Borders](https://www.msf.org/spain).
 There, I had to create a prototype for the learning platform, and I kind of succeeded.
 I don't think in the end they used it, but it was a really good experience.

 For the Erlang Ecosystem Foundation, I really wanted to contribute to the community, and with our manager Kenneth retiring from Ericsson, I thought it would be a great opportunity to step in.
 My goal was to help the community and articulate the challenges we face in Erlang/OTP, particularly for those issues where we lack resources.